 Ashtanga (also spelled Astanga) means "eight limbs" in Sanskrit, which refers to the eight limbs of yoga laid out in the Yoga Sutras of Patanjali.
-The Ashtanga method of asana practice was interpreted by T. Krishnamacharya and Sri K. Pattabhi Jois from an ancient text called the Yoga Korunta, which described a unique system of hatha yoga developed by Vamana Rishi.
+The Ashtanga method of asana practice was interpreted by T. Krishnamacharya and Sri K. Pattabhi Jois from an ancient text called the Yoga Korunta, which they claimed described a unique system of hatha yoga developed by Vamana Rishi.

 Who is Pattabhi Jois?

 The Ashtanga method stresses daily vinyasa flow practice using ujjayi breathing, mula bandha, uddiyana bandha, and drishti.
-There are six different Ashtanga series through which a student progresses at his or her own pace.
+There are six different Ashtanga series, through which a student progresses at his or her own pace.

 About the Ashtanga Series of Poses

 The four advanced series are called Sthira Bhaga, which means divine stability.
 Pattabhi Jois originally outlined two intensive advanced series, but later subdivided them into four series to make them accessible to more people.
 These series emphasize difficult arm balances and are only appropriate for extremely advanced students.
+There are very few students practicing beyond the second series.

 Ashtanga Classes: Led and Self-Led